 Below is an integrated home search strategy that will your make your house for sale search quest exciting and help you find the best property.
 You can still use a Realtor, but with this you’re still in charge and your Realtor will have to work to represent you.

 Those who don’t plan, plan to fail.
 A bad choice has such serious consequences in money and happiness.
 Take your time.
 And some selection criteria are more important than others.
-List the must haves in your search and don’t deviate too far from.
+List the must haves in your search and don’t deviate too far from them.
 Here’s a few examples:

 - which specific zip codes or neighbourhoods are right for your family?
 Find zip code neighborhood ratings and eliminate those with high crime ratings, no green space, recreation, inconvenient shopping, poor roads and utilities, poor schools quality